waylow/boneWidget/README.md

 * Rename Finger to "Paddle (square)"
 * Added a variation of "Paddle (rounded)" with a round end
 * Aligned "Plane" with the Y axis (will 'slide' in a logical direction out of the box)
-* added a "Plane (rounded)" which has rounded corners
+* Added a "Plane (rounded)" which has rounded corners
 * Rotated "Roll" slightly so it looks symmetrical, Renamed to "Roll 1"
 * Added "Roll 2"
 * Added "Arrow Single Straight" and "Arrow Double Straight"
 * Added "Saddle" shape - useful for chests and head controls as a starting point
 * Added "Rhomboid" shape
-* flipped "Arrow Head" and renamed to "Pyramid"
+* Flipped "Arrow Head" and renamed to "Pyramid"

 ## v1.7 Release Notes